zordius/lightncandy/README.md

 ));
 ```

-Default is to compile the template as PHP which can be run as fast as possible (flags = `FLAG_BESTPERFORMANCE`).
+Default is to compile the template as PHP, which can be run as fast as possible (flags = `FLAG_BESTPERFORMANCE`).

 * `FLAG_ERROR_LOG` : error_log() when found any template error
 * `FLAG_ERROR_EXCEPTION` : throw exception when found any template error
-* `FLAG_STANDALONE` : generate stand alone PHP codes which can be execute without including LightnCandy.php.
+* `FLAG_STANDALONE` : generate stand-alone PHP codes, which can be execute without including LightnCandy.php.
 The compiled PHP code will contain scoped user function, somehow larger.
 And, the performance of the template will slow 1 ~ 10%.
 * `FLAG_JSTRUE` : generate 'true' when value is true (handlebars.js behavior).
 Otherwise, true will generate ''.
 * `FLAG_JSOBJECT` : generate '[object Object]' for associated array, generate ',' separated values for array (handlebars.js behavior).
 Otherwise, all PHP array will generate ''.
 * `FLAG_THIS` : support `{{this}}` or `{{.}}` in template.
 Otherwise, `{{this}}` and `{{.}}` will cause template error.